basile-desjuzeur/bees_detection/README.md

 <!-- ABOUT THE PROJECT -->
 ## About the project
 Developed for the ECONNECT project (CNRS-LEFE), BeesDetection ensures the automatic detection of bees by Deep Learning.
-Here we developed an algorithm based on MobileNet and YOLO for Raspberry PI.
+Here we developed an algorithm based on MobileNet and YOLO.

+The process is divided in 3 phases :

+* Detection with Yolo algorithm, outputs a bbox which is passed through a segment-anything
+* Crop of this image according to the bbox coordonates
+* Classification of the cropped image among * * taxons

 <!-- GETTING STARTED -->